Twitter

 It never takes too long to get anywhere

 Because the island is so small, it doesn’t take too long to get anywhere.
-The farthest journey from the top to the bottom of the island will take around 40 minutes, and you’re never much further than 15 minutes away from your nearest shop, beach, or rum bar!
+The farthest journey – from the top to the bottom of the island – will take around 40 minutes and you’re never much further than 15 minutes away from your nearest shop, beach or rum bar!

-It’s out of the hurricane belt
+It’s outside the hurricane belt

 It’s the home of rum!